Java 11 - New String Features

 Java 11 introduced several new features, but the most notable and useful to most of our daily work routines resolves around new String class methods.
 We will discuss a few here.

 String.isBlank() returns a boolean value indicating whether or not a string is empty or contains only white space.
-Returns true if the String is empty or contains only whitespace.
+It returns true if the String is empty or contains only whitespace.

 String.repeat() just repeats the given String how every many times you request.
 So something like "*".repeat(10) would give you a string containing "**********".